-Lord, make us instruments of your peace: where there is hatred, let us sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
-Grant that we may not so much seek to be consoled as to console, to be understood as to understand, to be loved as to love.
+Lord, make me an instrument of your peace: where there is hatred, let me sow love; where there is injury, pardon; where there is discord, union; where there is error, truth; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
+Grant that I may seek not so much to be consoled as to console, to be understood as to understand, to be loved as to love.
 For it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to eternal life.
 Amen.

 In the beginning, the church was a fellowship of men and women who centered their lives on the living Christ.
 They had a personal and vital relationship to the Lord; it transformed them and the world around them.
 Then the church moved to Greece, and it became a philosophy.
 Later, it moved to Rome, and it became an institution.
 Next, it moved to Europe and it became a culture.
 Finally, it moved to America, and it became an enterprise.
-We've got far too many churches and so few fellowships.
+We've got far too many churches and so few fellowships (in Pascoe, p.
+72).

 Peace be with you,

 Juster, Daniel C. Passion for Israel: A Short History of the Evangelical Church's Commitment to the Jewish People and Israel.
-Clarksville, MD: Lederer, 2012.
+Clarksville, MD: Messianic Jewish Publications, 2012.

 ⸻.
-That they May Be One: A Brief Review of Church Restoration Movements and Their Connection to the Jewish People.
-Clarksville, MD: Messianic Jewish Publishers, 2009.
+That They May Be One: A Brief Review of Church Restoration Movements and Their Connection to the Jewish People.
+Clarksville, MD: Messianic Jewish Publications, 2009.

 Lapide, Pinchas E. Hebrew in the Church.
 Grand Rapids: Eerdmans, 1984.

 Shelley, Bruce L. Church History in Plain Language.
-Fourth ed.
-Nashville: Thomas Nelson, 2013.
+Fifth ed.
+Ed.
+Marshall Shelley.
+Grand Rapids: Zondervan Academic, 2020.